 In challenging times, you may find that you have little patience with other people or get upset over minor things.
 Anger and frustration are complicated emotions that often stem from other feelings, like disappointment, fear, and stress.

-Download a worksheet on Managing Anger and Frustration (PDF) from Mental Health America
+Download this worksheet on Managing Anger and Frustration (PDF) from Mental Health America.